MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-days.md

 ***We expect all digital event participants to uphold the principles of this Code of Conduct, which covers the main digital event and all related activities.
 We do not tolerate disruptive or disrespectful behavior, messages, images, or interactions by any party participant, in any form, at any aspect of the program including business and social activities, regardless of location.
 Microsoft will not tolerate harassment or discrimination based on age, ancestry, color, gender identity or expression, national origin, physical or mental disability, religion, sexual orientation, or any other characteristic protected by applicable local laws, regulations, and ordinances.***

 ***Photography, video or recording of session content or presentations in any format shared in social channels is prohibited.
 We encourage everyone to assist in creating a welcoming and safe environment.
-Please report any concerns, harassing behavior, suspicious, or disruptive activity to Business Conduct Hotline (1-877-320-MSFT or buscond@microsoft.com).
+Please report any concerns, harassing behavior, suspicious, or disruptive activity to Business Conduct Hotline (1-877-320-MSFT or [buscond@microsoft.com](mailto:buscond@microsoft.com)).
 Microsoft reserves the right to refuse admittance to or remove any person from Mixed Reality Dev Days at any time at its sole discretion.***

-### Microsoft Standard Event Guidelines

-***Microsoft's mission is to empower every person and every organization on the planet to achieve more.
-This includes Microsoft parties where we seek to create a respectful, friendly, fun and inclusive experience for all participants.***

-***We do not tolerate harassing or disrespectful behavior, messages, images, or interactions by any party participant, in any form, at any aspect of the program including business and social activities, regardless of location.***

-***We do not tolerate any behavior that is degrading to any gender, race, sexual orientation or disability, or any behavior that would violate the company's Anti-Harassment and Anti-Discrimination Policy, Equal Employment Opportunity Policy, or Standards of Business Conduct, even if the entertainment is not paid for by Microsoft.
-In short, the entire experience at the venue must meet our culture standards.***

-***We encourage everyone to assist in creating a welcoming and safe environment.
-Please report any concerns, harassing behavior, or suspicious or disruptive activity to venue staff, the event host or owner, or the nearest event staff.
-We also encourage employees to contact their Microsoft Manager or our Business Conduct Hotline (1-877-320-MSFT or [buscond@microsoft.com](mailto:buscond@microsoft.com)) at any time if you feel a party is against our policy or inconsistent with the Microsoft culture.
-Outside the United States, call collect to 1-470-219-7087.***

-***Microsoft reserves the right to refuse admittance to, or remove any person from a party at any time at its sole discretion.***

-***We make this policy visible for all Microsoft parties so all attendees can see what is expected and what steps they should take if they see or experience behavior not consistent with this policy.***

 ---